nocomplexity/0complexity/index.rst

 Abstract
 ========
-Business IT Complexity prevention is a must for keeping your company agile and adaptive.
+Business IT Complexity prevention is a real must for keeping your company agile and adaptive.
 Stop wasting time and money on complexity.
 Effective complexity prevention prevents hidden cost, improves quality and enforces an in-depth understanding of problems and customer needs.
 This 0CX (zero complexity) standard defines architecture and design principles to prevent complexity for new products.
 A high level of complexity often means serious risks and cost for systems.
 Especially for systems where humans, processes, software and new technology play a major role.

 Status of This Memo
 ====================